 The finish on the average wood cabinet offers a durability that protects the wood and makes it relatively easy to clean for typical food messes and routine care.
 However, even with a quality sealant on the cabinets, it's best to use mild cleaning products on wood and stay away from harsh chemicals.

 Also, avoid using harsh abrasives such as rough steel-wool pads that may scratch the cabinets.
 Oil soap or even dish soap works well for general wood cabinet cleaning.

-- Murphy Oil Soap recommends mixing the soap in a bucket of clean, hot water, following recommendations on the bottle.
+- Mix Murphy Oil Soap in a bucket of clean, hot water, following recommendations on the product packaging.
 If you are using dish soap, a drop or two of dish soap per half gallon of water does the trick.

 - Dip a lint-free cloth or sponge into the liquid, wring it out, and then clean the kitchen cabinets from the top down.

 - Wipe them again with another damp cloth containing just water.

 - Follow up by wiping the cabinets dry.
 This helps keep excess moisture from soaking through the finish or paint and into the wood.